rosmo-robot/rosmo-robot.github.io/build.md

 Measuring the distance to an object
 -----------------------------------
-The Ziobot includes an ultrasonic rangefinder that can measure the distance to objects in front of it.
+The Rosmo Robotincludes an ultrasonic rangefinder that can measure the distance to objects in front of it.
 The sensor has two transducers;
 one acts as a speaker, and the other acts as a microphone.
 It does it by sending a burst of ultrasonic sound out of the speaker that